vu-societal-analyics/societal-analytics-lab-website/_services/tools-and-resources.md

-Some icons are property of the companies stated or come from https://www.flaticon.com/.
+Icons are property of the companies stated or come from https://www.flaticon.com/.